 Horse races were prominent in ancient Greece and formed an inevitable part of festival celebrations.
 They were listed under the Olympic Games as equestrian events.
 The races took place at a hippodrome which had two turning points where most of the accidents occurred.
 Wealthy people were able to afford the horses which competed in these racing events, and it was the owners who were given the title of victors and not the riders.
 This gave women an opportunity to win horse racing events without actually having to participate.

 The sport of horse racing started to lose its importance when the Romans took over.
 Not everybody was able to travel the long distances to various regions of the Mediterranean with their horses, and the sport in Greece started to decline.

 9. Javelin Throwing

-Javelin throw was among the five events in the pentathlon in the ancient Olympics.
-The competition was to take place on a running track where the athletes ran a few meters and stopped before the starting point to throw the javelin to a distance as far as possible from that beginning point.
-The wooden javelin’s height was similar to that of a man.
-The difference between the contemporary method and the old technique of throwing is that the leather loop was attached to the very spot from where the javelin was held.
-The athlete could have an artificially extended arm by placing one to two fingers in the loop.
-This provided with the advantage of javelin being accelerated over a longer distance.
-Moreover, the loop made the javelin to rotate over its axis which bought stability in the whole throwing process.
+The javelin throw was among five events in the ancient Greek Olympic pentathlon.
+The competition took place on a running track where the athletes ran a few meters to the starting point and then threw the javelin as far as possible.
+The wooden javelin was about the height of a man.
+The difference between the contemporary javelin throw and the ancient technique is that a leather loop was attached to the spot at which the javelin was held.
+The athlete could then artificially extend the length of the arm by placing one or two fingers in the loop.
+This also gave the advantage of greater acceleration of the javelin over a longer distance.
+Moreover, the loop made the javelin rotate on its axis which gave more stability to the throwing process.